JohnWattsIV/plotsim/README.md

 # Movie Plot Similarity Visualization

-## General Info
-* This project uses natural language processing and clustering to find similarity between the top 100 movies based on their IMDb and Wikipedia plot summaries
+This project uses natural language processing and clustering to find similarity between the top 100 movies based on their IMDb and Wikipedia plot summaries

 # Data Manipluiation